krishna22-ops/krishna-tamang/README.md

 ## 📈 Currently Working On

-- Expanding my knowledge in data science and programming
+- Expanding my knowledge in data engineering and programming
 - Experimenting with new datasets and technologies
 - Building and refining my [portfolio website](https://github.com/krishna22-ops/Website-)